 Wow, that’s Expensive!

 Not really… I know the equipment might sound quite expensive at first glance, but let me put things into perspective for you.
-If you have ever taken up any other kind of lifestyle sport such as scuba diving, skiing, snowboarding, wakeboarding, sailing and even deep sea fishing or angling, you will know that this isn’t a lot of money to spend on something that is going to bring you so much pleasure and keep you fit and healthy at the same time.
+If you’ve ever taken up any other kind of lifestyle sport such as scuba diving, skiing, snowboarding, wakeboarding, sailing and even deep sea fishing or angling, you’ll know that this isn’t a lot of money to spend on something that’s going to bring you so much pleasure and keep you fit and healthy at the same time.

 Here are some numbers to get you thinking: